JacobTutt/dual_autodiff_package/README.md

 ## Features

+All features now fully compatible with **numpy arrays of Dual numbers**

 - **Dual Numbers**: A class to store dual numbers
 - **Arithmetic Operations** for dual numbers
   - Addition, subtraction: `+`, `-`